BenjiBenji20/smart_traffic_monitoring_system/README.md

    ```

 4. **Prepare Environment Variables**:
-   - Copy the example from `src/app/core/settings.py` and create a `.env` file in the root directory.
+   - You can follow the variable naming in the `src/app/core/settings.py` and create a `.env` file in the root directory.
    - Fill in details like MySQL credentials, Firebase project ID, API keys, etc.

 5. **Set Up Firebase Admin SDK**: